LoopKit/loopdocs/docs/version/development.md

 * Some layout adjustments
 * Some new labels
 * Some reworked sub-menus with added information or features
-* Omnipod 5 Support added to Classic and DASH support
+* Omnipod 5 Support provided along with Classic and DASH support
-    * Released version v3.14.7 or newer
+    * Released version v3.14.8 or newer
     * Starting with development versions v3.14.3

 !!! warning "Pod Keep Alive v3.14.7 or later"
     The Pod Keep Alive feature was rewritten with v3.14.5 but a bug was introduced which was fixed in v3.14.7.

-If you have the interim v3.14.5, please rebuild to v3.14.7 or later as soon as possible.
+    Then with the *eager-connect* version of Bluetooth connection provided in v3.14.8, the Pod Keep Alive defaults to When Open automatically for both DASH and Omnipod 5 and the other methods, while still available, should not be needed.

-    * Old Pod Keep Alive (PKA) settings are not transferred and must be reselected
+    * Old Pod Keep Alive (PKA) settings are not transferred to the new build or when changing pod types
-    * The RileyLink connections will be shown in the pump (Omnipod DASH) view under the Pod Keep Alive button when the RileyLink option is selected
-    * When switching Pod types and then reselecting DASH Pods, PKA Settings must be reselected

 One of the biggest things is that you can [Switch Pod Type](../loop-3/omnipod.md#switch-pod-type){: target="_blank" } between Pods without deleting the pump manager.
 That means all your configuration choices for desired notifications and type of Insulin are maintained when you change Pod Type.
 With the `main` (v3.14.2) branch, only Eros and DASH are supported.
 With the `dev` (3.14.3 or newer) or `next-dev` ( 3.15.0 and newer) branches, Eros, DASH and Omnipod 5 are all supported.